Frequently asked questions

 Q 12: What is the difference between Yoga exercise and gymnastics?
 Yoga Asanas are an art applied to the anatomy of the living body, whereas gymnastics are a form of engineering applied to the muscles of the body.
 The aim of Yoga postures is not merely the superficial development of muscles.
 These postures tend to normalize the functions of the entire organism, to regulate the involuntary processes of respiration, circulation, digestion, elimination, metabolism, etc. and to affect the working of all the glands and organs, as well as the nervous system and the mind.

-Yoga is able to influence man physically, mentally, morally and spiritually.
+Yoga is able to influence physically, mentally, morally and spiritually.
 With practice students experience a sense of awakening.
-With regular practise students achieve balance and stamina through the postures, some of which are modelled after the movements of various animals.
+With regular practise students achieve balance and stamina through the postures.
 In Yoga, relaxation is taught as an art, breathing as a science, and mental control of the body as a means of harmonizing the body, mind and spirit.